 Certificate – 37 credit hours

-Program Educational Outcomes: Upon completion of the certificate curriculum in the Culinary and Baking program, the graduate is prepared to:
+Program Educational Outcomes: Upon completion of the certificate curriculum, the graduate is prepared to:

 - Demonstrate safe work habits in compliance with industry standards set forth by the Mechanical Technology area of their concentration.

 - Understand and apply principles of testing, diagnosis, and servicing of passenger and light commercial motor vehicles.